ORBAT/docker-kafka/README.md

 # Kafka in Docker

 This repository provides everything you need to run Kafka 0.10.0.0 in Docker.

-Based on [spotify/docker-kafka](https://github.com/spotify/docker-kafka).
+Based on [spotify/docker-kafka](https://github.com/spotify/docker-kafka) with some additions from other branches.

 ## Why?